 Mary Ainsworth Plaque

-For almost 50 years, Mary Ainsworth’s attachment research from the early 1960’s to the mid 1970’s at Johns Hopkins has remained a cornerstone of developmental psychology.1 To celebrate Mary and her contributions, we have commissioned a substantial bronze plaque with her likeness and a summary of her work.
-The sculptor, Bruce Papitto (), specializes in monumental sculptures and smaller works that focus on bonds and protection.
-What could be more appropriate?
+For almost 50 years, Mary Ainsworth’s attachment research from the early 1960’s to the mid 1970’s at Johns Hopkins has remained a cornerstone of developmental psychology.
+To celebrate Mary and her contributions, a substantial bronze plaque with her likeness and a summary of her work was commissioned (sculptor Bruce Papitto www.brucepapitto.com).
+The text reads:

 John Bowlby and Attachment Theory